 - Connecting modem to the source of connection.

 - High-speed transmission between two sources or networks.

 - Sharing bandwidth.

-- Now high-speed optic cables are also being used as HDMI cables to offer 4K and higher transmissions.
+- High-speed optic cables are also being used as HDMI cables to offer 4K and higher transmissions.